Learning Representations from Product Titles for Modeling Shopping Transactions

-Addressing the cold-start problem using textual contents has been extensively studied, particularly in recommender systems \cite{Wang:2011:CTM:2020408.2020480,conf_kdd_WangWY15,Li:2017:CVA:3097983.3098077}.
-These methods are a combination of a text model such as a variational autoencoder \cite{Li:2017:CVA:3097983.3098077} and a matrix factorization-based model \cite{salakhutdinov2008a}.
-These approaches learn item representations from texts that are useful for predicting the elements of a user-item matrix.
-However, these models are more suitable for modeling long-term preferences of users rather than modeling the relationships between products in shopping baskets.
+Addressing the cold-start using textual contents is well-studied, particularly in recommender systems \cite{Wang:2011:CTM:2020408.2020480,conf_kdd_WangWY15,Li:2017:CVA:3097983.3098077}.
+These methods are a combination of a text model such as a Variational AutoEncoder \cite{Li:2017:CVA:3097983.3098077} and a matrix factorization-based model \cite{salakhutdinov2008a}.
+They learn item representations from texts that are useful for predicting the elements of a user-item matrix.
+However, these models are suitable for modeling long-term preferences of users rather than modeling the relationships between products in shopping baskets.

-Recently, neural network-based approaches have achieved tremendous success in learning text representations \cite{Le:2014:DRS:3044805.3045025,chen2017efficient}.
-However, although these models are effective in learning text representations, they are not appropriate for understanding shopping baskets, because the text representations learned by these models can capture the semantic similarities of the texts but not the relationships between texts that co-occur in baskets.
+Recently, neural network-based approaches archive tremendous success in learning text representations \cite{Le:2014:DRS:3044805.3045025,chen2017efficient}.
+Though these models are effective in learning text representations, they are not appropriate for understanding shopping baskets.
+The reason is that the text representations learned by these models can capture the semantic similarities of the texts, but cannot capture the relationships between texts that co-occur in baskets.
 For example, they cannot identify that \textit{milk} and \textit{flour} often co-occur in baskets because there is no semantic similarity between the titles of these products.

-\textbf{This paper:} To address the aforementioned problems, we propose BASTEXT, a novel model for learning product representations from the textual contents that are useful in explaining shopping baskets.
-By learning such representations, BASTEXT enables us to make different types of recommendations such as the products to be added to the current basket and the products that are often purchased together with a specific product.
+\textbf{This paper:} To address the aforementioned problems, we propose BASTEXT, a novel model for learning product representations from the textual contents, that are useful in explaining the shopping baskets.
+By learning such representations, BASTEXT enables us to make different types of recommendations such as the products to be added to the current basket, and the products that are often purchased together with a specific product.